-San Guibin mixed the finest herbs, spices and condiments (mostly salt, pepper, garlic and oregano- cough, cough) to make turkey palatable to Puerto Ricans circa the fourth Thursday of November, 1899.
-[Note to self: Need footnote here]
+San Güibin mixed the finest herbs, spices and condiments (mostly salt, pepper, garlic and oregano- cough, cough) to make turkey palatable to Puerto Ricans circa the fourth Thursday of November, 1899, 1:00 PM EST. [Note to self: Need footnote here]

 Later on, San Guibin also introduced the mashed plantain stuffing and white rum to the celebration.
-Who are we kidding?
-All researchers agree that the bottle of rum (or pitorro) ratio to turkey was close to 12 bottles per ounce of turkey.
+Researchers agree that the bottle of rum (or pitorro) ratio to turkey was close to 12 bottles of the spirits per pound of turkey.
 But I digress.

 San Guibin’s odyssey is relived daily by Puerto Rican pilgrims and unsuspecting exchange college students who walk “El camino de pavo-chon”, which is also known by those less devout as the “Birra-Cruxis”.

 Millions of Puerto Ricans, who will be showing off their hybrid culinary skills this Thursday (including me of course), owe this moment to San Guibin.